oliver-lister/oliver-lister/README.md

 # Hey there, I'm Oliver! 👋

-📍 Based in Sydney, Australia

-## 🎧 Background
+##👨🏻 About Me
 - 🎶 Music & Post Producer for Advertising for the last two years -- _essentially a creative project manager!_
-- 🎛️ Audio Engineering and Music Production enthusiast
+- 🎛️ Audio Engineering and Music Production enthusiast -- _I understand detail, and importance of the final 5%_

 ## 💻 Tech Stack
 - 💡 HTML, CSS, JavaScript